Chart Color Schemes

 Residential development activity is lower than average in Hughesdale according to AreaSearch's national comparison of local real estate markets

 Hughesdale has averaged approximately 14 new dwelling approvals per year.
 Over the past five financial years, from FY21 to FY25, 74 homes were approved, with an additional 4 approved so far in FY26.
-This translates to around 2.2 new residents gained annually for each dwelling built during this period, indicating strong demand that supports property values.
+Each year, for every dwelling built, around 2.2 new residents have been gained on average over these five years, indicating strong demand which typically supports property values.

 Frequently Asked Questions - Development